10 Egrets and Herons Found in North America

 Great blue herons are one of the largest and most widespread wading birds in North America, found in wetlands throughout the region.
 They’re common in freshwater and saltwater, where they stalk the shallow shorelines for fish and crustaceans.
 Bluish-gray in color, these herons often stand motionless until they spot prey, when they move with lightning quick speed.
 Great blue herons are also one of the top 9 most beautiful birds in America.

 Fascinating Fact: An all-white subspecies of the great blue heron lives in the Florida Keys.

 Size: 22 – 30 inches tall, wingspan 39 – 41 inches

-Little blue herons aren’t as widespread as great blues, mainly being found along the eastern and gulf coastlines and the wetlands of the Southeast.
+Little blue herons aren’t as widespread as great blue herons, mainly being found along the eastern and gulf coastlines and the wetlands of the Southeast.
 They spread north along the Mississippi to breed each summer.
-Little blues forage slowly in the shallows of marshes and estuaries.
+Little blue herons forage slowly in the shallows of marshes and estuaries.
 They are entirely blue, with a darker blue-purple head and a two-toned bill.

 Fascinating Fact: Juvenile little blue herons are completely white.
 They gradually grow their blue feathers over their first year, resulting in a mottled blue and white pattern during this time.

 Take our quiz and see how many shorebirds you can identify.

 Size: 37 – 41 inches tall, wingspan 51 – 57 inches

 Slightly smaller and more sleek than great blue herons, great egrets are perhaps one of the most elegant birds of North America.
 Their pure white feathers are set off by shiny black legs and a long slender yellow bill.
 Look for them in wetlands across the country during fall and spring migration and summer breeding, and along the southern and western coasts in winter.